 First built as a shed in 1920 by J. Mitchell then Morrie Owen added an extra room to house the oven for a Bakery.
 Later used as a garden centre but now back as storage for the Liquor Store.

-Was built in 1927 and operated as a multi denominational church for Presbyterian, Methodist and Congregationalists.
-It has recently been renamed as Darlington Christian Fellowship.
+Built in 1927 and operated as a multi denominational church for Presbyterian, Methodist and Congregationalists.
+It has recently been renamed as Darlington Christian Fellowship from the United Church.

 This was built by Miss McIntosh and served as a Post Office and Store, then later as a tearoom and gallery.